2018 Toyota Tacoma Limited vs. 1996 Toyota Tacoma: A Tale Of Two Tacomas Duking It Out In The Deep South

 Before bothering her and stealing the wiring to a small cottage on the property, he decided to steal a chain that was attached to an open gate which belonged to a neighbor who lived right across the street from Diana and Brad.

 You may laugh, but a good heavy chain isn’t cheap to buy and the neighbor had experienced an attempted break-in to his garage a couple of months earlier.
 That break-in and the recent spat is what led the Sheriff’s Deputy to the property of the drugged out neighbor.
 Inside the trunk was the neighbor’s chain, and in the backyard they found the old sink along with a heaping load of copper wire and a slew of starved dogs that were gated up.

 My tenants and I talked briefly about having Diana take some target practice and possibly taping up her shooting talents onto a tree that faces the front of the property.
-This would hopefully be a dirt cheap way to get the message across to the local horny kleptocrat – if he ever made bail.
+Obviously, we would have her practice with a smaller and safer gun by checking out these airsoft gun reviews.
+This would hopefully be a dirt-cheap way to get the message across to the local horny kleptocrat – if he ever made bail.
 The three of us also did a walk around the property, and it looks like I’ll be tarring up the roof in the next week or so due to a small leak near an old furnace that has recently been replaced.